rlskoeser/rlskoeser.github.io/_updates/2016/05/25/oss-women.md

 publish_to_twitter: true
 ---

-I'm included in this list of 100 Awesome OSS women based on GitHub data: http://bit.ly/247OiS6
+I'm included in this list of 100 Awesome OSS women based on GitHub data: <a href="http://bit.ly/247OiS6">http://bit.ly/247OiS6</a>